ibm-cloud-docs/databases-for-mysql/howto-managing-connections.md

 ```
 {: .codeblock}

-Many of the queries rely on the admin user's role as `pg_monitor`, which is only available in MySQL 10 and newer.
-Users on MySQL 9.x, might not have permissions to run all of the queries in these docs.
-{: .tip}

 ## MySQL Connection Limits

 At provision, {{site.data.keyword.databases-for-mysql}} sets the maximum number of connections to your MySQL database to **200**.
 It is recommended to leave some connections available, as a number of them are reserved internally to maintain the state and integrity of your database.
 After the connection limit has been reached, any attempts at starting a new connection results in an error.
 To prevent overwhelming your deployment with connections, use connection pooling, or scale your deployment and increase its connection limit.
 For more information, see the [Managing MySQL Connections page](https://test.cloud.ibm.com/docs/databases-for-mysql?topic=databases-for-mysql-managing-connections).